stormpath/stormpath-console-guide/source/administration.rst

 Billing
 =======================

-The "Billing" page is where you can manage the credit card that you use to pay for your Stormpath subscription.
+The "Billing" page is where you can manage the credit card, if any, that you use to pay for your Stormpath subscription.

 .. _admin-api-keys: